 The names are inscribed into bronze panels and as the museum's website states this is "a powerful reminder of the largest loss of life resulting from a foreign attack on American soil and the greatest single loss of rescue personnel in American History."

-Inside the museum there are several main exhibitions including the historical exhibition, the memorial exhibition, and foundation hall
+Inside the museum there are several main exhibitions including the historical exhibition, the memorial exhibition, and foundation hall.

 The historical exhibition is what you walk through first and has three different parts to it.
 You see the time before 9/11, the day of 9/11 and then after 9/11.
 This part of the exhibition tells the story of what happened on the entire day, not just the events that took place in NYC, although the artifacts are just from NYC (as the other 9/11 memorials have their own artifacts pertaining to their sites if you visit them).